 The foundation of excellence at a research university lies in the core strength of its liberal arts and sciences.

-More than 750 faculty discover new knowledge every day within our halls and around the world.
+More than 750 tenure-track faculty discover new knowledge every day within our halls and around the world.
 With research expenditures in excess of $40 million per year, they study science, social science, and humanities, and they join forces across disciplinary boundaries.
 They develop climate change models to predict future weather patterns, uncover global violations of human rights, and write books that question the meaning of truth.
 They inspire students.
 And they inspire each other.

-Our ever-growing base of over 100,000 proud alumni are scattered throughout Connecticut, the country, and the world.
+Our ever-growing base of more than 100,000 proud alumni are scattered throughout Connecticut, the country, and the world.
 They work as librarians, financial analysts, land managers, entrepreneurs, public servants, teachers, geneticists, writers, and in countless other professions.
 And hundreds of them return to Storrs each year to mentor current students, serve on alumni panels, and network with each other.